 Every penny you entrust us with, will be a building block for a massive extension of peace throughout the world, and the education of every one of us in the skills to prevent and transform violent conflict and invest in peace.
 Partner with us and become the next example of business contributing to peace.

-The Mighty Heart
+The Mighty Heart in Business

-The Mighty Heart is a foundational approach that deals pragmatically with the sense of overwhelm, anxiety and grief that many people are feeling today.
 The online course enables individuals and organisations to improve communication, ignite leadership and learn the skills needed to contribute effectively to a better, safer world.

 “What is going to shift the level of consciousness around the fundamental issues that humanity faces?
 The Mighty Heart.”